zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  support the woman’s breasts.
 So, it’s the chest of a woma n where you will find a bra.
 Men, typically, do not wear bras – most men, the m en I know!

 The bra that Kerry is looking for has an underwire.
 An  “underwire” is a piece of metal that is sewn into – that is made as part of the b ra to provide extra support for large breasts, shall we say.
 Kerry says she also needs a strapless bra.
-Remember I said that there are these things that go ove r the shoulder, they connect the front of the bra to the back, so they help ho ld up the breasts.
+Remember I said that there are these things that go ove r the shoulder, they connect the front of the bra to the back, so they help hold up the breasts.
 The “strapless” bras are bras that don’t have this strap goin g over the shoulder.
 Usually it’s a dress that is strapless or a bra that is strapl ess, so you don’t see anything on the woman’s shoulder.

 Kerry then asks Russell, “Do you see any (any bras) in a B cup? ”  A “cup” is a part of the bra that is round and that fits over one b reast.
 Cups come in different sizes because, of course, women have different sized breasts, or least that’s what people tell me.
 Now that I’m married, I don’t  look at other women any more!
 The bras come in cups sizes from triple A (AAA), which is t he smallest to triple D (DDD), which is the biggest.
 Most women are somewhere i n between there: A cup, B cup, C cup, maybe D cup.
 But, well, women come in  all different sizes, so there are all different sizes of bras.
 Isn’t this excitin g?!